gvwilson/sensibleadventures/princess-bear/middle.md

 "Of course," the prince nodded.
 He turned to Noxy.
 "I'm sorry to run away like this," he said, his voice breaking.

 "Of course," she said.
-On a sudden impulse she stepped toward him.
+On an impulse she stepped toward him.
 His eyes widened.
-She hesitated for a heartbeat, her sudden courage gone, then punched his arm gently.
+She hesitated for a heartbeat, her moment of courage gone, then punched his arm gently.
 "Blue skies and a star to guide you."

---HERE--

-It took the prince until the middle of the afternoon to reach the Blight.
-The squad at the rear would speed up to gallop past the others, then slow to a trot once they were in front to let the next squad ride past.
-The prince tried to stay calm, and not think about what might be happening to his sister, but every time he rode past Sergeant Gyalpa he couldn't help but ask, "Anything?"
-Every time, the sergeant said, "Nothing, Your Highness."
+They rode out of town in two long lines, each soldier with their weapons close to hand and their battle mask on.
+There were no drums, no songs, no easy banter---they knew what lay before them, and that some of them might not be coming back.

+The people of Apple Bridge hurried out of their way.
+A few children waved, only to be shushed by their parents.
+An old woman hanging washing out to dry straightened up and saluted.

+Sergeant Gyalpa returned the salute.
+"Nineteen years done by under the flag," he told Prince Thokmay quietly.
+"Closer to thirty if you count her time along in the Blight."

+"Did you know her?" the prince asked.

+Sergeant Gyalpa grunted.
+"I did.
+Might have married her, once along a time, but then was then and long gone by."
+His horse's hooves clopped on the cobblestones.
+"Maybe I'll look along by her when we're back."

+All too soon the city wall was behind them.
+The air smelled fresh or of freshly spread manure, depending on the breeze.
+Strawberry season was already over, the prince realized.
+The corn would be coming in soon.
+Ogmin loved eating corn on the cob with a squeeze of lime juice and a sprinkling of black pepper.
+He set his jaw.
+"Let's pick up the pace," he said to the sergeant.
+Without waiting for an answer he spurred his horse to go faster.

 There were no markers on the edge of the Blight, no walls or signs to show where the magically-poisoned land began.
 Prince Thokmay only realized they were in it